randradas/aws-home-backup/CONTRIBUTING.md

 There are three important parts in a pull request:
 - **Title**.
 Use a well descriptive but not too long message about what this change is about.
 - **Description**.
 Do your best to put only relevant information.
 It is perfectly valid to leave it empty!
 But please, don't leave all your commit messages there.
-- **Destination branch**.
-The destination branch is determined by the [Branching Strategy](#branching-strategy) section you can find below.

-Additionally, there are other fields that can be useful:

-- **Asignee**.
-Set one or multiple assignees.

-Finally, when the work is still in progress remember to set the PR as draft like explaine in the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

 ## Branching Strategy